In the University of Chicagos Laboratory for Mineral Physics, diamond anvil cells

-Optical systems in the laboratory include a ruby fluorescence system for pressure measurement, a Raman spectroscopy system, and a 1064 nm laser heating system that subjects diamond anvil cell samples to >3000 K. The application of fiber lasers for laser heating high pressure samples was pioneered in our lab, and their use has since spread to labs around the world.
+Optical systems in the laboratory include a ruby fluorescence system for pressure measurement, a Raman spectroscopy system, and a 1064 nm laser heating system that subjects diamond anvil cell samples to >3000 K. Explore a virtual walkthrough of the lab

-Our laser heating system is unique in its ability to measure 2D temperature distributions across the laser heated spot (right).
-This is a great improvement over older systems that measure only a single temperature at a time, or a 1D profile at best.
-The multispectral imaging system (below) was described by Campbell (2008)
+Our laser heating system includes ability to measure 2D temperature distributions across the laser heated spot (right).
+For many applications this is an important improvement over systems that measure only a single temperature at a time, or a 1D profile at best.
+The multispectral imaging system was described by Campbell (2008)

 We are frequent users of the FIB-SEM facility